thomasekdahlN/jeti/README.md

 Runtime logs are written with `print(...)` through the shared logger and appear in the transmitter's **application debug / command console**.

+They are also available through Jeti logging, so the log messages can be reviewed later when you analyze recorded telemetry data.

 If the app shows `Err` or appears to fail during startup:

 1. open the transmitter **Applications** menu